ovh/cds/engine/hooks/README.md

 The µService is run with a `shared.infra` token and register on CDS API; on registration, CDS API gives in response a hash (**service hash**) which must be used to make every call to CDS API.
 Every 30 seconds, it heartbeats on CDS API.

-## How to implement a new type of hook ?
+## How to implement a new type of hook?

 All the specific code for each type of hook (task) is in the `tasks.go` file.